jeremysb1/react1-project/README.md

 ## About This Project

-A web-based application enabling users to use image recognition with submitted photos.
+A web-based application enabling users to detect faces with image recognition.

 ## How I built This